Explore this Section

 - Improving management and leadership skills

-- Demonstrate competence in research and be able to successfully manage a project
+- Demonstrating competence in research and being able to successfully manage a project

 Aims of the Course